Akshaypatil9714/Page-View-Time-Series-Visualizer/README.md

-# Page-View-Time-Series-Visualizer

-## FreeCodeCamp Forum Page Views Time Series Visualizer
+# FreeCodeCamp Forum Page Views Time Series Visualizer

 This project visualizes FreeCodeCamp forum page views data from 5/2016 to 12/2019 using different types of plots: line plot, bar plot, and box plot.
 The visualizations are created using Python's matplotlib and seaborn libraries.